JakimPL/Chess-Tactic-Finder/README.md

 1. Download and install Python 3.10 or higher from [here](https://www.python.org/downloads/).
 2. Download Stockfish from [here](https://stockfishchess.org/download/) to some directory, e.g. `C:\Stockfish`.
 The executable `stockfish-windows-x84-64.exe` (or any other version) should be contained in that folder.
 3. Download `pgn-extract` from [here](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
 Copy `pgn-extract.exe` to the main directory of this tool.
-4. Launch the command line (`cmd`), proceed to the tool directory and run the installation script `run.bat`.
-For the first time, it will install a virtual environment and install necessary Python dependencies.
+4. Run `run.bat` from Explorer or Launch the command line (`cmd`), proceed to the tool directory and run the installation script `run.bat`.
+This will create a virtual environment and install necessary JavaScript/Python dependencies.
-5. After a successful installation you need to set a Stockfish executable path: `python config.py paths.stockfish [executable path]`, e.g.:
+5. After the installation, a server will start on `http://localhost:8000/`.
+After a successful installation you need to set a Stockfish executable path in the `Set paths > Stockfish` box.
+You can also set the path by running:
 ```batch
 python config.py paths.stockfish "C:\Stockfish\stockfish-windows-x84-64.exe"
 ```